harshith-ashok/genetix/README.md

 This is a project to visualize the amount of people who have dominant and recessive traits.
 This project uses **Flask** as the framework, **Python** as the base programming language with **HTML**, **CSS** for structure and styling along with **TailwindCSS** and **daisyUI** for visuals.
 It also uses a **SQL** database in the backed and the traits are random 50-50 integers picked using the `random` library in python.

+## Technologies used
+- Python as base language
+- Flask as framework
+- SQL for backend
+- Tailwind + daisyUI for CSS
+- Jinja for Flask + HTML
+- HTML, CSS for structure and styles

 ## How to run
 ### Dependencies
 - `venv`